TheFabulousCube/mediumclone_angular/README.md

 ### What I changed

 - Just like in the backend, I started moving string literals to constants
+- I also added unit tests
+  - I was testing out GitHub Copilot and Copilot helped a **lot** with unit tests!

 ## Development server